steno-aarhus/research/onboarding/getting-started-phd/index.md

     courses are held in Danish.
 If you have any questions related to the E-learning courses please contact Inger Hornbech.

-Access/ID card

-:   If you need access to Forum, its best that you get an access card.

-    -   If you have an RM ID-card: You can get access to SDCA by emailing your User ID to Inger Hornbech.
-    -   If you don't have an RM ID-card: Inger will need your CPR number and after that you will need to visit the card administration to have a photo taken, which is at Plan 1, Universitetstorvet i Nord, Krydspunkt 110, room J116-106.
-Opening hours are Mon to Fri from 07.30-09.30 & 10.00-12.00.
-Remember to bring photo ID (e.g. driver's license).

 Research in Steno's medical research lab

 :   If you are to do research in the research lab, there is a [Google